Ibrahim-Rafei/Ibrahim-Rafei/README.md

 ## 🌱 Learning

-I'm diving deep into Testing, enhancing my expertise in this area.
+I'm currently studying at TU Berlin to complete my academic journey.

 ## 👯‍♂️ Looking to collaborate?